 Some issuers treat your deposit like a savings account that can earn interest.
 While it may not be a critical feature, it’s nice to know that your money is working for you while you wait to use it.

-Frequently Asked Questions About Secured Credit Cards
+Best Secured Credit Cards FAQs

-Why do Secured Credit Cards Rarely Offer Rewards to Cardholders?
+Why Do Secured Credit Cards Rarely Offer Rewards to Cardholders?

 The bottom line is that higher-risk customers generally hold secured credit cards; these are customers who have bad or low credit scores or have no credit at all.
 It's also true that most often secured credit cards have low spending limits.
 The best rewards credit cards usually have higher interest rates and annual fees.
 These premium rewards cards often come with spending minimums to reap the most benefits from the rewards.